 - Lulu's in the Fluff Glamour Wash.For this detergent, you will use 1 to 2 tablespoons per load.
 Use 1/2 to 1 tablespoon for HE machines.
 Comes in regular and hard water versions.
 Unscented.
 Each bag gets 45 loads for top loaders and 90 loads for HE/front loaders.

 - Rockin' Green Cloth Diaper Detergent.
 Use 2 to 3 tablespoons for this detergent.
 Use 1 to 2 tablespoons for HE machines.
 Comes in Soft, Classic and Hard Rock versions in several scents.
 Each bag gets 45 loads for top loaders and 90 loads for HE/front loaders.

 - Vaska Herbatergent.Use 1 capful of Vaska per load; 1.5 capfuls for hard water.
 Comes in unscented and Light Lavender Scents.
 Each 48 ounce bottle will wash 32 loads.
 HE approved.

 - Charlie's Soap.
 Recommended use of Charlie's is 1 full tablespoon for regular and HE machines.
 Charlie's rinses cleanly leaving no residue. *Do not use if you have hard water.

 For mainstream store bought detergents stay away from additives such as brighteners, dyes or perfumes/ scents.
 This may cause buildup on the diapers, repelling of the diapers and may interact with urine and cause a foul odor.
-Use 1/4 of the recommend amount listed on packaging for these detergents.
+Our favorites are:

 - Arm & Hammer Free